EdoardoCostantini/pcr-non-normal/README.md

 1. Generation of X, the matrix of predictors.
 This happens based on a reverse SVD computation.

-    a.
-Random sample and orthogonalization of U (true PC scores) and V (true loading matrix) matrices.
+    - Random sample and orthogonalization of U (true PC scores) and V (true loading matrix) matrices.
-    b.
-Compute the true X matrix and added random normal noise with scaled variance to achieve the target cumulative proportion of explained variance.
+    - Compute the true X matrix and added random normal noise with scaled variance to achieve the target cumulative proportion of explained variance.
-    c.
-Apply [NORTA](https://edoardocostantini.github.io/posts/series-sampling/norta.html) transformation to obtain multivariate distributions with known rank correlation structure and arbitrary target marginal distributions
+    - Apply [NORTA](https://edoardocostantini.github.io/posts/series-sampling/norta.html) transformation to obtain multivariate distributions with known rank correlation structure and arbitrary target marginal distributions

 2. Generation of y, the variable to be predicted, as a linear combination of the true components with a target proportion of explained variance.
 3. Compute PCs.
 4. Compute all outcome measures:

-    a.
-Out of sample Mean square prediction error (MSE)
+    - Out of sample Mean square prediction error (MSE)
-    b.
-The angle between the first true and estimated PC
+    - The angle between the first true and estimated PC
-    c.
-Tucker congruence pc scores matrices
+    - Tucker congruence pc scores matrices
-    d.
-Explained variance by the true number of PCs
+    - Explained variance by the true number of PCs

 ## Simulation study experimental factors